chrispclark/AR8000/README.md

 Add user to dialout group:

 "sudo usermod -a -G dialout $USER"

-I will expand the explanation out, this insertion just works for me.

 Provies GUI interface to control the radio function set.